google/yggdrasil-decision-forests/documentation/rtd/index.rst

 developed and used by Google, for the training, serving, and interpretation of Decision Forest models.
 YDF is open-source and is available in C++, CLI (command-line-interface), TensorFlow (under the name TensorFlow Decision Forests;TF-DF), Javascript, and Go (inference only).

-See the :doc:`features` page for the list of features.
-Read `Yggdrasil Decision Forests's paper <https://arxiv.org/abs/2212.02934>` for details about YDF's design.
+See the :doc:`features` page for the full list of features of YDF.
+Read the `Yggdrasil Decision Forests paper <https://arxiv.org/abs/2212.02934>`_ for details about YDF's design.

 |